 As we have covered extensively, most Americans are terrible with money.
+If someone wants hundreds of millions (after tax) would they too go broke!
+I wonder as Americans are so bad with finances…so it would not surprise me if they did.
 The problems can even start going all the way back to their child hood, and the fact that schools do not teach students or parents do not instill respect of money in their kids.
 Then if the children’s parents did not instill into them the proper way to think about money, kids start off with bad habits and it never changes.
 But of course, that “repeating or retreat” concept applies to many things in life; money, violence, racism, abuse, anger, etc.

 Why do 70% of winners lose their money?